raspiblitz/raspiblitz/README.md

 ##### RESET-CHAIN: Delete Blockchain and Re-Download

 Use this option if your blockchain data got corrupted.
 It will keep your LND data.
 You can even keep your channels open.
 Just keep in mind that your Lightning node will appear offline to the network until you have re-downloaded the blockchain.

-##### RESET-LND: Delete LND data & start new node/wallet

-*THIS WILL DELETE ALL YOUR LND DATA AND CHANNEL FUNDS.
-Use this only if you have closed all channels and removed all funds.*

-Use this option if you want to start with a fresh LND node id & wallet.

 ##### RESET-HDD: Delete HDD data but keep blockchain